Inclusion and Diversity

 Throughout the world and across the country, free public Montessori programs have proven successful in serving children of all backgrounds and socioeconomic levels.
 Our goal is to replicate and build upon this success in Oakland.

-We are creating a truly inclusive school community reflective of the racial and socioeconomic diversity of Oakland.
+We work to create a truly inclusive school community reflective of the racial and socioeconomic diversity of Oakland.
 We recognize that maintaining a respectful community where all students achieve, differences are valued, voices are heard, and power is shared requires constant dialogue and hard work; that we must create the safe spaces to openly check each others’ biases and assumptions, and talk openly about power and privilege, in order to model the society and community we wish our children to become part of.
 We hope that families choosing to apply to Urban Montessori will share our dedication to these values and goals.

 The Montessori Approach and Diverse Learning

-We believe that through outreach, education and the intentional creation of access - we will grow an inclusive and diverse community from the beginning – so that it will be the foundation upon which we will build a powerful and vibrant community of learners.
+We believe that through outreach, education and the intentional creation of access - we will grow and maintain an inclusive and diverse community – so that it will be the foundation upon which we will build a powerful and vibrant community of learners.
+Through our recruitment and outreach effort we put our ideals into action.

 Greater access is built into our enrollment process by: